CodingTrain/thecodingtrain.com/content/content-structure-guide.md

 - `"folder"` should directly reference a subfolder inside of `src/`.
 - `"language"` is the main language, framework or library being used.
 We are currently considering values `"p5js"`, `"node"` and `"processing"`.
 Please let us know if more should be added to add the corresponding image icons.
 - `"webEditor"` is only considered for p5.js editors, and is an optional property.
+In a similar fashion to YouTube video ID's this property only expects the ID at the end of a p5 coding train sketch URL.

 If `"codeExamples"` isn't set, it will default to an empty array.